 In the professional game, recovery is a key process for optimal performance during a rigorous season schedule.
 From reducing fatigue and soreness after training and matches to optimising adaptation, recovery is a foundation principle in all professional training plans.
 However, this is very often overlooked in amateur football, where players likely shoot off to the pub for a few pints after the game.
 Fortunately, there are some simple strategies that can be utilised in the amateur game which might just stop you feeling like the tin man walking into work on Monday morning.

-Nutrition (Article Here) and sleep are the big two when it comes to recovery protocols, so we will avoid them for now and focus on the following:
+Nutrition (Creating a Footballer's Diet) and sleep are the big two when it comes to recovery protocols, so we will avoid them for now and focus on the following: